kcroke [at] acad.umass.edu

 andreadrake [at] ipo.umass.edu

 As the Director of International Health, Safety, and Security, Andrea is responsible for developing systems to support students, staff, and faculty traveling abroad as well as the implementation of comprehensive international travel safety policies and strategies for campus.
 Prior to this role, Andrea managed a national personal finance program at an educational non-profit based in New York City.
 Andrea earned a dual B.A. degree from Northeastern University in International Affairs and Languages, Literature, and Cultures with a minor in Middle East Studies.
 Her undergraduate program included two full time co-ops working at Amnesty International and The Boston Globe as well as periods studying abroad in Paris and the Middle East.
 Her travel experience continued post-college with a summer volunteering in Haiti.
-Andrea is currently pursuing her Master's in Higher Education Administration at UMass Amherst.
+Andrea received her Master's in Higher Education Administration from UMass Amherst.
 She holds a leadership position in Pulse, a national network of international health, safety, and security professionals in higher education.

 ipoprojects [at] ipo.umass.edu